Daring Cooks get stuffed with Dolmades

 Our October 2010 hostess, Lori of Lori’s Lipsmacking Goodness challenged The Daring Cooks to stuff grape leaves.
 Lori chose a recipe from Aromas of Aleppo and a recipe from The New Book of Middle Eastern Food.

-Historical Note: Stuffed grape leaves are a part of many cultures including the Syrians, the Turks, the Greeks, the Lebanese, the Albanians, the Israeli’s, the Iranians, the Iraqis and the Armenians (just to name a few).
+Historical Note: Stuffed grape leaves are a part of many cultures including the Syrians, the Turks, the Greeks, the Lebanese, the Albanians, the Iranians, the Iraqis and the Armenians (just to name a few).
 Generally speaking the stuffed part could be in zucchinis/courgette, eggplant, tomato or peppers.
 Really it also extends to stuffing certain types of fish as well.
 It is suggested that the origin of stuffed grape leaves goes back to the time when Alexander the Great besieged Thebes.
 It has also been suggested the Byzantines refined and spiced up the recipe and used the leaves of other vines such as hazelnuts and figs.

 IMG_6002 IMG_6008